mspencedm/Software-Dev-DnD/Sessions/Session 10/Session10.md

 ## Off on Our First Adventure

 Players set off on their first adventure - probably in the Forgotten Realms - this is when players will slowly have to learn that each DM can kind of just change the rules and my version of the forgotten realms will be different.
-But not today - today we will be making a spin-off of castle Ravenloft and Barovia and also just have it linked to the Forgotten Realms by the Ethereal Plane - less relevant as we are now Plane Travelers.
+But not today - today we will be making a spin-off of castle Bronzehammer and Barovia and also just have it linked to the Forgotten Realms by the Ethereal Plane - less relevant as we are now Plane Travelers.

 ## Dragon's Mark